If there’s anything this COVID pandemic has reminded us of, it’s that your health is important.

 HSAs are limited to a specific contribution amount per year.

-You can carry over any un-spent money (usually up to $500) to the next year -- so you don't lose it.
-And you can invest the money in this account if your employer offers the ability to.
+You can carry over any un-spent money to the next year.
+And you can invest the money in your HSA account if your employer offers the ability to.
 Win-win!

 Yes, but ONLY IF: